A summary of the most significant points:

 - The Board of Trustees feel that the resolution deals with the same issues as another resolution which is to be considered at the same AGM, or that it deals with something which has been dealt with in an AGM resolution in the previous three years.

 - At least three-quarters of the Trustees think that the resolution is not materially relevant to the charity’s work.

-Some practical considerations when preparing a resolution:
+Practical considerations when preparing a resolution

-- The resolution should articulate clearly the motion which members are being asked to consider – ideally within a few short sentences or about 70-100 words.
+- The resolution should clearly articulate the motion which members are being asked to consider – ideally within a few short sentences or about 70-100 words.
 Longer or multi-part resolutions can be confusing, and it’s worth remembering that they are limited to a single Carried or Not Carried outcome.
 The additional written statement of up to 500 words can be used to provide additional information.

 - The use of images in the published resolution is not permitted.

 - The Secretariat at Heelis can provide practical guidance about the information needed to identify the proposers and supporters of a resolution to ensure that it is validly submitted.
-We can also provide information which might be helpful when shaping a resolution or supporting statement.
+They can also provide information which might be helpful when shaping a resolution or supporting statement.
 See ‘contact us’ below.

-How the resolution is handled:
+How the resolution is handled

 - There is a period (until 30 June) after the resolution is delivered to the Secretary during which the Board of Trustees and the proposers can discuss the resolution informally, and can agree changes to it if they wish.

 - A resolution can only be withdrawn by the proposers if all five of them agree to withdraw it.